Homoclinic classes of geodesic flows on rank 1 manifolds: Abstract

 \section{Abstract}

-We prove that the homoclinic class of every hyperbolic periodic orbit of a geodesic flow over a $C^\infty$ closed rank 1 Riemannian manifold equals the unit tangent bundle.
+Given a $C^{1+\beta}$ flow $\vf$ with positive speed on a closed smooth Riemannian manifold, we code two homoclinically related $\vf$--invariant probabilities by an irreducible countable topological Markov flow.
 As an application, we give a proof using symbolic dynamics of the theorem of Knieper on the uniqueness of the measure of maximal entropy \cite{Knieper-Rank-One-Entropy} and theorems of Burns et al on the uniqueness of equilibrium states \cite{BCFT-2018}.